NazD11/Ghost-Blocks/README.md

 Open your Minecraft instance and type "/ct load".

-Open your keybinds and find the Chat Triggers tab, then bind the GhostBlock key to your choosing.
+Open your keybinds and find the Chat Triggers tab, then bind the Ghost Bind key to your choosing.

 USAGE:

-To use the module, hold your Ghost Blocks module key.
+To use the module, hold your Ghost Bind keybind.